The review on rheumatic diseases in transgender people, a milestone in Medicine

 Dr. Salgado insists on the need to investigate and apply a change in Medicine, so that diseases are not only studied under the prism of binary gender.

-The specialist in Rheumatology has also wanted to reassure transgender people who could suffer from a rheumatic disease, since she assures that, “in principle, in ‘trans’ people there would not be a delay in the diagnosis of rheumatic diseases with respect to the rest of the population, since the ‘cis’ or ‘trans’ condition would not influence the diagnosis”.
+The specialist in Rheumatology has also wanted to reassure transgender people who might suffer from a rheumatic disease, since she assures that, “in principle, in ‘trans’ people there would not be a delay in the diagnosis of rheumatic diseases with respect to the rest of the population, since the ‘cis’ or ‘trans’ condition would not influence the diagnosis”.

-Of course, Salgado emphasizes the need to study the influence that some hormonal treatments could have in autoimmune diseases in order, in this way, to be able to offer the best care to patients.
+Of course, Salgado emphasizes the need to study the influence that some hormonal treatments might have in autoimmune diseases in order, in this way, to be able to offer the best care to patients.

 Study of the transgender patient in Rheumatology

 In 2018, the SER, under the presidency of Dr. Juan Gomez-Kingdom, launched a Transgender Advisory Committee with the aim of trying to answer the questions that may arise in the consultation when a ‘trans’ person suffers from a rheumatic disease.
-And it is that the process to change your body and adapt it to your gender identity entails a series of treatments -including hormone therapy and some surgeries- that could induce certain pathologies.
+And it is that the process to change your body and adapt it to your gender identity entails a series of treatments -including hormone therapy and some surgeries- that might induce certain pathologies.

 For example, SER highlights, it has been shown that in the transition from man to woman there is a significantly higher risk of venous thromboembolism and stroke.